-Today’s special guest post is brought to you by the team at Modernize on behalf of Home Improvement Leads.
-If you’d like to make your home a little more pet friendly or are thinking about building yourself a doggy dream home someday, then this post is for you!
+Today’s special guest post on dog-friendly home remodelling is brought to you by the team at Modernize on behalf of Home Improvement Leads.
+If you’d like to make your home a little more pet-friendly or are thinking about building yourself a doggy dream home someday, then this post is for you!
 Here are some dog-friendly home renovation and remodelling ideas to help inspire your plans.

 Remodelling a Home with Fido in Mind

 True dog lovers wouldn’t trade their pup for anything, even if it meant sparkly floors and zero dog hair on their clothes.
 But thankfully it doesn’t have to be either/or.
 With the right accommodations, you can have a dog-friendly home that’s low maintenance and welcoming to guests—even ones who may not be as passionate about canines as you are.
 If you’re thinking about a home remodel, this is a convenient time to evaluate how you can make your space more functional for you as a dog owner.
 Here are some pointers for tailoring your space to make tails wag.

 Put the “Mud” in Mudroom

 Even if your dog isn’t the type to get into mischief like digging up a flower bed, your pup’s paws will most likely get muddy during wet weather.
 If your entryway isn’t prepared to handle it, the wear and tear will start to show on your carpet, hardwood, and furnishings.
 Put a floor-level pet shower in your mudroom or garage with a handheld sprayer that will make rinsing your pet almost as easy as wiping your shoes on the doormat.
 Stock up on towels and pet-friendly shampoo so you’re not dashing around for supplies when there’s chaos to be contained.